Visualizing Sample Collections¶

 visualization.
 The template loads the app from a content delivery network

-and the visualization specification from a separate spec.json
+and the visualization specification from a separate spec.json file placed

 in the same directory.
 See the getting started